 and my clients and it is important to assist them in their goals.

-to my clients and look forward to having you as a part of the Donlin Law family.
+look forward to having you as a part of the Donlin Law family.